Outdoor First Aid Course Devon | 16-Hour Accredited Outdoor First Aid

 Learners regularly attend from Exeter, Torquay, Plymouth, Newton Abbot, North Devon, and Cornwall, many choosing Dartmoor specifically for its realistic outdoor environment and practical, scenario-led training approach.

 The course is recognised by a range of National Governing Bodies, including Paddle UK, Mountain Training, BASI, MIAS, and British Cycling.
+It is also widely accepted across forestry, environmental work, field studies, research, and conservation sectors.

 What You’ll Learn on the Outdoor First Aid Course